Heterogeneous Causal Discovery of Repeated Undesirable Health Outcomes: Conclusion

 \section{Conclusion}

 In this paper, we investigate the problem of discovering causes and effect modifiers of an outcome using observational data.
 We focus on practical scenarios where there is uncertainty in cause-and-effect hypotheses generated by CSL algorithms.
 We propose a framework that incorporates an ensemble of CSL algorithms, effect modifiers discovery, and heterogeneous effect estimation to output causes and effect modifiers of the outcome consistent across multiple causal models.
 Using synthetic and semi-synthetic experiments, we show the benefits of using an ensemble of CSL algorithms for discovery tasks.
 We demonstrate the promise of our approach with real-world use cases of discovering causes and sources of heterogeneity of repeat ER visits for diabetic patients and hospital readmission for ICU patients.
 The evaluation of the results utilizing published research literature shows our framework automatically generates causal hypotheses consistent with known knowledge.
+We demonstrate the portability of our methods in modern electronic health records using the EHRSHOT dataset.
+Evaluation by expert clinicians on a subset of findings show reliability of our framework for automatic causal hypothesis generation.
+We discuss the downstream utility for clinical investigators and future research directions.